 Attached to this memorandum is the court's order on electronic filing, an e-filing fact sheet and a copy of the information you would see on the court's website.

-If you experience problems, chial them to de admin a wive. uscourts.gov.
+If you experience problems, e-mail them to ecf-admin@wiwd.uscourts.gov.

 Very truly yours,